 LaTanya is passionate about leveraging the collective resources of Black philanthropists and in 2019 launched Black Philanthropy Houston, a first-of-its-kind initiative to inspire, connect, and inform Houston donors.

-She led an innovative revamp of donor education programs, managed a partnership to create the first regional community indicators dataset, facilitated launch of the first black giving circle, and supported grantmaking of the Houston Super Bowl Host Committee, Hurricane Harvey Relief Fund, and a pooled fund for youth homelessness.
+Before founding CauseAdvance, LaTanya was Donor Engagement Director and a key relationship manager for a $20 million portfolio of donor advised funds at the Greater Houston Community Foundation.
+She led an innovative revamp of donor education programs, managed a partnership to create the first regional community indicators dataset, facilitated the launch of the first Black giving circle, and supported grantmaking of the Houston Super Bowl Host Committee, Hurricane Harvey Relief Fund, and the Youth Homelessness Fund.

-As executive director of The Women’s Resource of Greater Houston, she directed the largest free financial literacy education program for low income women and girls reaching 6,000 annually and initiated the first and only empirical study on the charitable giving patterns of Houston women.
+As executive director of The Women’s Resource of Greater Houston, she directed the largest free financial education program for low income women and girls reaching 6,000 annually and initiated the first and only empirical study on the charitable giving patterns of Houston women.